There are a lot of views on what minimalism is.

 Before I decluttered I had one (or two) of everything.
 I kept accumulating, shopping was a form of entertainment.
-It was easy for me to spend money every time I was out, things were a good deal (the premier rationale of choice), I could always rationalize that ‘needed’ it (Lord forbid I ever go WITHOUT something!), and most of all – it felt good to bring something new home.
+It was easy for me to spend money every time I was out: things were a good deal (my rationale of choice), I could always rationalize that ‘needed’ it (Lord forbid I ever go WITHOUT something!), and most of all – it felt good to bring something new home.

 I never gave much thought about what I bought and even less thought to what I kept in my home.
 Once it was in here I just found a place for it, even if it was in the sea of boxes in the basement.
 It never occurred to me that I could just get rid of it.